diffplug/spotless/plugin-gradle/README.md

 spotless {
   typescript {
     // using existing config files
-    tsfmt().configFile(['basedir': '/path/to/repo', 'tslint': true, 'tslintFile', '/path/to/repo/tslint.json'])
+    tsfmt().configFile('tslint', '/path/to/repo/tslint.json')
   }
 }
 ```
+Supported config file types are the ones supported by [tsfmt config options](https://github.com/vvakame/typescript-formatter/blob/7764258ad42ac65071399840d1b8701868510ca7/lib/index.ts#L26).
+Use the option names of type boolean in the tsfmt config object: `tsconfig`, `tslint`, `editorconfig`, `vscode` or `tsfmt`.
+For the option `editorconfig`, no path is supported.

+*Please note:*
-*Please note:* The auto-discovery of config files (up the file tree) will not work when using prettier within spotless,
+- The auto-discovery of config files (up the file tree) will not work when using prettier within spotless,
   hence you are required to provide absolute file paths for config files.
+- The config file type `editorconfig` is only read from its default location (the user'home).
+  Any value you pass for the path will be ignored.

 ... or alternatively provide the configuration inline ...